 Gilbert acknowledged the problem: “We are working on changing this for next year so that the course is more available to more students.”
-As the CS director, she hopes that with further outreach enrollment for CDN335 reach nearer to full capacity so that the course can be offered every year in the future.
+As the CS director, she hopes that with further outreach, enrollment for CDN335 gets closer to full capacity so that the course can be offered every year in the future.

 The instructors behind CDN335

 Hudson, this year’s instructor, articulated how the course reflects the nuances, multidimensionality, and pluralism of Blackness in Canada — contrasting with the erasure of Black histories in conventional Canadian education.

 “This course allows us to celebrate the amazingness of blackness in Canada but also to enter a dialogue that complicates our relationships to a nation that undervalues our community and continues to erase us,” wrote Hudson to The Varsity.
 “We unearth the unheard histories of Black Canadians.”

 For Thompson, the course reaffirms the place of Black people in Canada.
 By teaching the diverse histories of Black Nova Scotians, Albertan pioneers, southern Ontario communities, as well as Caribbean and African diaspora communities, the curriculum shows that Canada is their country too.